 Taxi service is plentiful and economical in DC.
 In fact, DC has one of the highest taxi-to-citizen ratios in the country, with more than 6,000 taxis servicing the city.
 Taxis use a metered system just like every other city in the country.
 (The once-controversial zone system was dropped in favor of the universal meter system in June 2008.)

 Rental cars are yet another option.
 All the major rental companies have locations throughout DC, and most have offices at the airports.
 Of course, some visitors choose to drive their own vehicles.
-Most hotels have parking facilities located within their structure, and visitors can find convenient street or garage parking with Parking Panda.
-The online marketplace offers access to local parking garages and lots.
-Simply log on and reserve your spot ahead of time.
-Prices vary based on location and date.
+Most hotels have parking facilities located within their structure, and visitors can find convenient street or garage parking with Spot Hero.
+The on-demand parking app helps drivers find parking, compare discounted rates and reserve a spot for up to 50% off with convenient garages, lots & valet stands in Washington, DC.

 The DC Circulator is one transportation option that gets rave reviews from residents and visitors alike.
 It’s incredibly affordable at just $1 and travels along five specific routes designed for easy-on, easy-off access at points of interest throughout the District.
 Explore neigborhoods such as Anacostia, Adams Morgan, Dupont Circle, Georgetown, Woodley Park/Cleveland Park, U Street and more with the Circulator.
 Buses arrive at stops every 10 minutes, making your travels are the District a breeze.
 Click here for routes and schedules.